AMITS424/Four-quadrant-analog-multiplier/README.md

 ## Simulation result for neuron activation function
 ![image](https://user-images.githubusercontent.com/99953169/155652342-651504a0-faa0-49fb-85b6-116bdb619bf1.png)

+Activation function decides, whether a neuron should be activated or not by calculating weighted sum and further adding bias with it.
+The purpose of the activation function is to introduce non-linearity into the output of a neuron.
+Above figure shows the simulation result of neuron activation circuit and it is similar to Tanh function also knows as Tangent Hyperbolic function.

 ## Results and Analysis
 Two sinusoidal waves are given at the input of the multiplier.
 Each input having 100 mV amplitude and the frequencies are 50 MHz and 1 MHz respectively.
 At the output modulated wave is generated.
 After simulation it is concluded that the multiplier has bandwidth and power dissipation of 71.6 MHz  and 14.0300 µW respectively.
 A neuron activation function(NAF) is also simulated using 1.8 volt power supply.
 Using NAF and analog multiplier an analog neural network can also be designed.